djcsdy/blobdb/docs/Core Concepts.md

 ## Database

-A logical container of Blobs and Indexes, stored across one or more Volumes.
+A logical container of Blobs and Indexes, hosted on one or more Volumes.

 A Blob persists within a Database only as long as it is referenced by at least one Key-Value mapping in any Index.
 Each Blob is stored once within the